davidkroell/docker2go/README.md

 The app allows sysadmins to check the status of their loved Docker instances using an simple Android app.
 The application is completely written in Java.

-> This is not an enterprise solution Docker manger
+> This is not an enterprise solution Docker manager

 ## Installation
 By now, the app is only available as prebuilt APK or source code (build the APK by your own).
 The APK can be found in [release](https://github.com/davidkroell/docker2go) section.